verifyica-team/pipeliner/README.md

 - Property replacement is recursive
-  - a property can be defined using another property or environment variable
+  - a variable can be defined using another variable or environment variable

-- You can set a property to prevent a step `run` command from echoing resolved property values
+- You can set a variable to prevent a step `run` command from echoing resolved property values
-  - `pipeliner.mask.properties: true`
+  - `pipeliner_mask_variables: true`
   - great for security sensitive properties

-- You can set a property to prevent the step `run` command from echoing to the console
+- You can set a variable to prevent the step `run` command from echoing to the console
-  - `pipeliner.mask.commands: true`
+  - `pipeliner_mask_commands: true`
-  - overrides `pipeliner.mask.properties`
+  - overrides `pipeliner_mask_variables`

 ### Command